dloa/alexandria-librarian-old/README.md

 - **Views**: Views make up the UI, and trigger available actions.
 - **Stores**: Stores store the state of the application.

-and since VPN.ht has a large amount of interaction with outside systems, we've added utils:
+and since ΛLΞXΛNDRIΛ Librarian has a large amount of interaction with outside systems, we've added utils:
 - **Utils**: Utils interact with APIs, outside systems, CLI tools and generate.
 They are called by user-generated actions and in return, also create actions based on API return values, CLI output etc.

 ### Guidelines